IMPACT BY DESIGN

 The phase ends with a public showcase at the Impact by Design Festival, where final builds must operate continuously for real users — a true measure of relevance and practicality.

-- Submit your work for judging and selection
+• Submit your build for judging and selection

 Building and deployment